What is Hyperconvergence?

 Scaling Compute and Storage Together

 Some environments require only additional storage or only additional compute.
-Because many HCI platforms scale both simultaneously, organizations may purchase resources they don’t immediately need.
+Because many HCI platforms scale these resources together, organizations may purchase capacity they do not immediately need.

 Initial Investment